Male Victims of Domestic Violence and Abuse Programme

 As leaders in the field of domestic abuse services for women, Future Living Hertford is adding to its already significant and successful programmes supporting survivors of domestic violence and abuse.
 In addition to its Monica programme, a new programme, Wise Guys is launching in the Autumn and is dedicated to supporting men who have experienced domestic abuse and violence.

-This new course will therefore be wholly informed by the men living in Hertfordshire and centres around the importance of peer support.
 It has already been evidenced that sharing in a safe environment can lead to positive outcomes for both the sharer and those listening, and Future Living want to create an environment for peers to meet and talk.

 The group work is designed to build trusted relationships with like-minded men in a safe environment and learn the skills necessary for you to move forward and flourish in life.